tong/three.hx/README.md

 **document**

-Again something that js is automaticly works out for you:
+Again something that JavaScript fixes automatically for you:

 ```js
 // js